 If you choose a Wolf Shepherd as your companion, though, you’re going to need to spend the first 18 months of their life putting yourself into the alpha role, because if you don’t, they’ll take it from you once they get older.

-When they understand who is the pack leader, though, you’ll be rewarded with a dog that is in touch with their wild heritage, but just as eager to please as the German Shepherds we know today.
-It makes for a very unique combination, and produces some very beautiful animals.
+When they understand who the pack leader is, though, you’ll be rewarded with a dog that is in touch with their wild heritage but just as eager to please as the German Shepherds we know today.
+It makes for a very unique combination and produces some very beautiful animals.

 Shepkita

-Akitas are known for being good family dogs, and great with children, but also have a bit of a stubborn streak to them.
+Akitas are known for being good family dogs and great with children, but they also have a bit of a stubborn streak to them.
 When combined with the German Shepherd’s stubbornness, you’re going to have to make sure you take a firm, confident approach to their training.

 Resources